The Best Duct Tape for Household Repairs

 1. BEST VALUE: 3M Multi-Use Duct Tape

-It’s the duct tape most of us know and love: the gray tape with the red 3M label.
-One of the least expensive duct tapes on the market, it is also water-resistant (though not waterproof) and succeeds in temporary rather than long-lasting repairs.
+Affordably priced 3M Multi-Use Duct Tape is water-resistant (though not waterproof) and succeeds in temporary rather than long-lasting repairs.
 It is also good for bundling cords, patching, reinforcing, and packing.
 The fabric tears both vertically and horizontally, so you can tailor the size of your tape to each project.
-One happy customer shares her experience: “I have wasted so much money on tape that was supposed to be super packing tape.
-This tape is amazing!
-The adhesion sticks so well, it didn’t even come off in the humidity.”

 2. BEST FOR QUICK FIXES: Gorilla Black Duct Tape

-This workaday tape scores big with both professionals and average Joes.
 Highly durable, waterproof Gorilla Black Duct Tape is a solid choice for small repair jobs around the house.
-The Gorilla brand calls it “duct tape on steroids” for good reason.
 It is designed for both indoor and outdoor use and will stick to rough, uneven surfaces like wood, stone, stucco, plaster, and brick.
 The tightly woven black fabric is coated with a weather-resistant shell but is still easy to rip by hand.
-The double-thick, rubber-based adhesive takes hold and stays put, rain or shine, though it may struggle in conditions of high heat.
+The double-thick, rubber-based adhesive takes hold in rain or sunshine, though it may struggle in conditions of high heat.

-Rainbow-colored duct tape is not just for kids (though they’ll love it too).
-With ten different colors and an easy, tear-by-hand design, it’s well worth keeping Anvel’s 10-pack on hand for home organization, craft projects, color-coding, decorating and more.
-Compared to other colored duct tape multi-packs on the market, you get a lot of product for the price.
-The glue is low residue but stickier than competing brands, so it will stay put.
-It is also weather-resistant and suitable for outdoor use–bold, bright signage anyone?
+With ten different colors and an easy, tear-by-hand design, Anvel’s 10-pack is a worthy option for decorative crafts projects, and you get a lot of product for the price.
+The glue is low residue but sticky enough stay put.
+It is also weather-resistant and suitable for outdoor use.